Try our free symptom checker

 We are on the frontlines delivering care, working tirelessly, exposing ourselves to increased risk, and banding together to help address this crisis head-on.
 The worldwide response of the medical community makes me proud to be in healthcare—as I’m sure is the case for the majority of you as well.

-There is so much information about COVID-19.
+There is so much information about COVID-19 available on various websites.
 And it is coming out at a dizzying pace.
-We want to do our part with our COVID-19 primer for healthcare workers.
+We aim to contribute our share by providing essential COVID-19 news and data in our primer for healthcare workers.
 We hope you all continue to stay safe.

 Prevent infection spread

 We aren’t going to tell you to wash your hands, wear PPE, or avoid contact with others.
 We know that you already know this.
-But we will tell you that it is believed that COVID-19 has both droplet and airborne transmission, so that you can be mindful of this with each patient encounter.
+However, we will inform you that the latest news indicates that COVID-19 is believed to exhibit both droplet and airborne transmission.
+This updated data will help you remain vigilant during every patient encounter.
 And do your best to practice standard protocols for the prevention of infection spread.

-- Practice routine cleaning and disinfecting procedures using products that are EPA-approved for emerging viral pathogens.
+• Implement regular cleaning and disinfecting protocols using products that are EPA-approved for emerging viral pathogens, ensuring the safety of your environment through up-to-date news and data-guided practices.

-- Whenever you are not feeling well, especially with possible signs for COVID-19 (fever, cough, trouble breathing), contact your employer.
+• Whenever you are not feeling well, especially with possible signs of COVID-19 news (fever, cough, trouble breathing), contact your employer.
 Strongly consider not going to work, if possible.

 Personal protective equipment